rmassidda/ir-2019/01_crawling.md

 To guarantee the desired features of quality and politeness, it is mandatory for a crawler to implement some priority policies in the extraction of the URLs to be parsed.
 In the Mercator architecture this is done by using two set of FIFO queues: the front queues $F$ and the back queues $B$.

-After being extracted, a new URL is analyzed with some heuristic able to determine its priority value $i$, that is an integer between $1$ and $|F|$.
+After being extracted, a new URL is analyzed with some heuristics able to determine its priority value $i$, that is an integer between $1$ and $|F|$.
 After this the value is assigned to the $i$-th front queue.

 The URLs are then extracted from the front queues in a way biased by the priority of the queue, after this each one of the extracted URLs is pushed into one back queue according to its host.